 - How to provide it to those often on the road to get to the office from those same rural areas

-With the benefits of mobile working now clearly defined, the last thing you’d want is to miss out on them because your remote workers don’t have access to a stable mobile connection.
+With the benefits of mobile technology in business now clearly defined, the last thing you’d want is to miss out because your remote workers don’t have access to a stable mobile connection.

 Enter the Shared Rural Network (SRN) – a project every business should be aware of.

 The SRN, developed by the UK Government and the UK’s four mobile network operators, will deliver 4G coverage to 95% of the UK, enabling rural businesses and communities to stay connected, wherever they are located.